 It might be tempting to believe that the fastest and easiest option is the best option.
 However, in a format like podcasting, where audio is the prime focus, it is very hard to grow an audience if your podcast is hard to listen to.
 People don’t spend too much time on content with poor audio quality, so they will never get a chance to discover your podcast.

 Getting past this technical barrier is easier than you might expect and doesn’t have to be expensive.
 On the other hand, the upside is that your podcast will sound professional, and you will be one step closer to your goals.
-So, where do I start?

 USB Microphone

 A USB microphone is a good alternative for a one-person show.
 It is very easy to use and requires less gear and fewer steps in the set-up process.
-For this reason, it is also more portable: You just plug it into your computer and start recording.
+For this reason, it is also more portable: You can plug it into your computer and start recording.

 When NOT to buy a USB microphone?

 The real disadvantage of a USB microphone is that it is only great for a one-person set-up.
 This might be problematic if you wish to expand your podcast.
 Recording with two or more USB mics is possible; however, it is far from optimal and can quickly become frustrating.
-Unless you only want to record yourself, it might be a better option to choose an XLR microphone.

-The XLR is a professional connector usually found on professional equipment.
+The XLR is a professional connector usually found on professional audio equipment.
 It relies on three or seven pins to transport electricity, making this type of connection more reliable.
 Because you can’t plug your XLR cable straight into your computer, connecting the two requires additional gear ( an audio interface ).
 Most podcasters prefer this type of setup because it facilitates the workflow and gives them better and faster control over the recording.

 When NOT to buy an XLR Microphone?